Clo91eaf/libspike-interfaces/README.md

 ### Run & Test Example Code

-You can run and test the example code as follows:
+You can run and test the C example code as follows:

 ```bash
 nix build .#elfloader